by Peter Nelson 3/27/2018 How to calculate the astronomical return on investment (ROI) from rental real estate!

 How Rental Real Estate build wealth

 It was 1989 and I was laying in bed thinking about the real estate I owned.
 Real estate in Bend, OR back then was appreciating at the rate of 18%/annum.
 I knew I was making a lot of money (on paper), but I was curious what my return on investment (ROI) was.
 So I made up a simple example to help me calculate.
 I will share it here with you in this video.
+If this video interests you, there are a lot more like this one in our Learning Center.
 The results dumbfounded me!
 It took me two weeks to actually believe I had it right.

 The ROI Example